The 5 Major Domesticated Pepper Species

 Capsicum Pubescens Info:

 Known for their ‘hairy’ foliage, Capsicum pubescens varieties are certainly the strangest domesticated pepper plants.
-Commonly known as the ‘tree pepper,’ ripe pods are thick walled and juicy.
+Commonly known as the rocoto pepper or tree pepper, ripe pods are thick walled, juicy, and spicy.

 The pubescens species is home to some of the only known cold-resistent pepper varieties.
 Some plants maintain a low and wide structure with small leaves while others can grow to be quite tall.